 This complete Language Arts program coordinates with those Readers and fully equips you to teach your children.
 (Readers not included.)

 Subjects include phonics, spelling, writing mechanics, paragraph construction and creative expression.
-Also schedules optional workbooks available in the Resources tab above.
+Also schedules optional workbooks available in the Additional Items tab above.

 Perfect for students comfortable with writing sentences and short paragraphs without much hand-holding.
 You may still want to serve as their scribe on more challenging assignments.handwriting program.